p-sto/presentations/python_under_the_hood_2020_v2.md

 Q: Why use it?
 A: to use dict's interface
 Q: When?
-A: When U have a good reason for that*... (and you probably don't have)
+A: When U have a good reason for that... (and you probably don't have)

-Just remember:
-`Special cases aren't special enough to break the rules.`

 CPython quirk (and only CPython AFAIK):
 ```python